Alter US Import Chinese Rug

 The abstract, geometric composition creates the simple elegance of this US Import Chinese Rug.
 The pattern flatters the design of the room and does not take the attention away from its furniture, decoration and architectural elements.
 It blends in fantastically with any surroundings and subtly complements the interior design of a room..

 The background of this US Import Chinese Rug is dark blue.
-The border features dark blue and blue gray.
+The border features dark blue and light blue.

 The technique used to dye the wool of the pile of this US Import Chinese Rug is over 200 years old.
 Dyeing with natural or plant-based dyes is more complicated, expensive and time-consuming than dyeing with chemical dyes.
 For a bright red, for example, you would need about one kilogram of ground madder root as dye per kilogram of wool.
 For a strong, not too pale yellow, you would need two kilograms of dye per kilogram of wool.
 Spinning wool is also time-consuming and labour-intensive.
 In addition, fewer and fewer people are able to spin wool by hand.